trishume/pro/README.md

 Notice that it double checks before running so you don't accidentally run `rm -rf *` on all your projects.

+## The Pro Base

+Pro can use a base directory to speed up its search for git repos.
+By default it uses your home folder.

+To set the base directory either create a file at `~/.proBase` containing the base path or set the environment variable PRO_BASE.

 ## Installation

 Pro is bundled as a Ruby gem.
 To install run:

     $ gem install pro

+You may also want to set your pro base.
+See the above section.

 ## Usage